rh-mobb/aro-workshop-virtualevent/Lab2 - Deploy Application/DeployApplication-readme.md

     to build a new example application in Ruby.

 Equivalently you can also create this new project using the web console UI as shown in Lab1 by clicking on "Projects" under "Home" on the left menu, and then click "Create Project" button on the right.
+Please use different project names **ex: user1_ostoy
+**
 ![UI Create Project](/Images/Lab1-CreateProject.png)

 <!---